Shayne-Pro/sketch-based-medical-image-retrieval/README.md

 ## Repository Structure

 - `App/`: Contains the implementation of the SBMIR system.
 By setting up the same environment, you can experience how the SBMIR system operates in practice.
-- `ModelTraining/`: _(Under preparation)_ Will contain the learning algorithm for the feature extraction module of the SBMIR system.
+- `ModelTraining/`: Contains the learning algorithm for the feature extraction module of the SBMIR system.

-Please note that currently, only the `App/` folder is available for public use.
-The contents of the `ModelTraining/` folder are still under preparation.

 ## Glioma Dataset